CIS-566-Fall-2023/hw04-stylization/README.md

-# 0. Context & My Final Render in Unreal
+# 0. Context & My Result
-A closeup viewport screenshot in Unreal after completing the material shaders:
-![HighresScreenshot00001](https://github.com/xcupsilon/hw04-stylization/assets/50472308/5763a360-d81a-48e5-a3a8-3fd369d1250d)
 For this project, I looked to recreate the character toon-shading effect used in Genshin.
-I used Klee, an iconic character, as a reference.
+I used Klee, an iconic character, as my base model to work from.
 Thanks to Rachel who allowed me to explore the project in Unreal Engine instead :)
+## Completed Viewport Screenshot in Unreal of My Character Materials:
+![HighresScreenshot00001](https://github.com/xcupsilon/hw04-stylization/assets/50472308/5763a360-d81a-48e5-a3a8-3fd369d1250d)

 # 1. Original Concept Art
 Found some nice in-game screenshots in Genshin: